Voice-Privacy-Challenge/Voice-Privacy-Challenge-2022/README.md

 ##  Baseline-2: Anonymization using McAdams coefficient

-This is an additional secondary baseline.
+This is an additional baseline.

 To run: `./run.sh --mcadams true`